pepmartinez/keuss/README.md

 * *redis-pubsub*: uses the pubsub subsystem provided by redis
 * *mongo-capped*: uses pubsub on top of a mongodb capped collection, using [mubsub](https://www.npmjs.com/package/mubsub)

-So far, the only events published by keuss is *element inserted in queue X*, which allows other clients waiting for elements to be available to wake up and retry.
+So far, the only events published by keuss are:
+* *element inserted in queue X*, which allows other clients waiting for elements to be available to wake up and retry.
 A client will not fire an event if another one of the same type (same client, same queue) was already fired less than 50ms ago
+* queue paused/resumed

 #### Stats
 **Stats** provides counters and metrics on queues, shared among keuss clients.
-So far, only 'elements inserted' and 'elements got' are maintained.
-Three options are provided:
+The supported stts are:
+* elements put
+* elements got
+* paused status

+Three options are provided to store the stats:
 * *mem*: very simple in-process, memory based
 * *redis*: backed by redis hashes.
 Modifications are buffered in memory and flushed every 100ms
 * *mongo*: backed by mongodb usnig one object per queue inside a singel collection.
 Modifications are buffered in memory and flushed every 100ms